 Since profiting from capital upside is going to be much harder (we are not saying impossible but it depends on your entry price), cost savings takes on a more integral role in the whole business of property investment.
 This is especially true when interest has just started moving up.
 3-month SIBOR has hit fresh highs of 1.62% as at 4 July 2018.

 Do you work with a professional mortgage consultant who is there to monitor market trends and watch over your back lest you pay a few more hundreds or even thousands a month to make your bank richer?
 You will be surprised, especially for loans above $1m, the costs of unnecessary delays in refinancing by a mere one month can come up to quite a bit.
-Contact us if you like to start a professional relationship with your own trusted mortgage consultant.
+For the best home loan rates, contact us to start a professional relationship with your own trusted mortgage consultant.

 De-coupling Of Property Ownership Becomes Norm